Do you know these

 Other tax deduction bonuses and must-knows:

-- You don’t have to pay taxes on rental income from properties that are rented only up to 14 days.
+- You don’t have to pay taxes on rental income from properties that are rented only up to 14 days a year.

 - How much of your taxes are reduced depends on your income and filing status.